nhaglind/deep-ai-filter/README.md

 Detecting for landscapes, sports, minimalism, etc off the bat was a bit complex, and I figured using a "wallpapers" folder and splitting it up into two simple folders for private and public would be useful and a great starting point to test the initial methods.

 Using the DeepAI documentation [here](https://deepai.org/api-docs/#introduction) and some additional JavaScript, if the value generated was greater than or equal to 0.5 move that image into a folder called "private" and if less than 0.5 move that into folder called "public".
 Create the folders `$ mkdir public && mkdir private && mkdir source` and then add the images to test into source.
 Running `$ node dai.js` will check the file and output the results to console.
+It will loop through the source directory and run the function `AI`.

 The [DeepAI](https://deepai.org/) API has request limitations.
 Go the the official site for more details.